-Cheese is great on keto if it agrees with you.
+Cheese is great on keto if it agrees with you and it’s in a lot of keto Mexican recipes.
 Lots of anecdotal evidence about it being inflammatory but most of the research doesn’t bear that out.
 It is easy to overeat because it’s so delicious and definitely higher calorie so be careful with cheese if weight loss is a goal.

 When I eat this dish, I don’t see a big blood sugar rise or drop in ketones.

 The COVID pandemic and lockdowns inspired me to commit to a live keto cook along on Mondays.
 It’s like a keto cooking show where you also get to ask questions as we cook together.

 All you need to do is register using the form below to receive the shopping list on Friday.
 Then you just join in live on Facebook, Instagram or YouTube to cook with me at 6 pm eastern time.
 Or you can have your own keto cook along with the recording any time that’s convenient for you.